 Recently, Brother B. F. Leonard, of Huntington, W. Va., sent us 30 subscriptions, about all new ones, as a means of mission work among the brethren.
 About the same time, Brother Clark Elliott, of Cassville, Missouri, sent us the money to pay for the paper to be sent to every home in the church where he worships.
 We appreciate such interest and liberality on the part of brethren or congregations, and we wonder why many others do not "Go thou and do likewise."
-We I am afraid I will not be able to get as many subs. would like to urge again that the preachers who in this part as in former years." -Ervin Waters, preachers who are engaged in mission work full time, remember to mention the paper to all new converts, urging them to take the paper, and please show enough interest in the welfare of the paper to mention it publicly in your meetings.
+We would like to urge again that the preachers who are out in the fields preaching, and especially the preachers who are engaged in mission work full time, remember to mention the paper to all new converts, urging them to take the paper, and please show enough interest in the welfare of the paper to mention it publicly in your meetings.
 We are now entering the lean season of the year for subs., hence let all put forth a greater effort.
-When brethren send in reports months after months without a sub., naturally, we wonder if they have forgotten the welfare of the paper. -Publishers.
+When brethren send in reports months after months without a sub., naturally, we wonder if they have forgotten the welfare of the paper.

+-Publishers.